 United Explorer Card

 The United Explorer Card is an entry level co-branded airline card offered by Chase Bank.
-It provides great benefits that mirror having status with United like priority boarding, a free checked bag, complimentary premier upgrades, and more.
+It provides great benefits that mirror having status with United Airlines like priority boarding, a free checked bag, complimentary premier upgrades, and more.
 It also offers the ability to earn double United Miles for airfare along with several other categories.
-The Explorer Card is great for anyone that primary flies with United and wants to enjoy a few extra perks and benefits.
+The Explorer Card is great for anyone that primary flies with United and wants to enjoy a few extra perks and benefits to earn miles and save money.

 The United MileagePlus Explorer Card features three bonus categories that earn extra miles.
 Those categories are United Purchases, restaurants, and hotels.
 There is no limit to the amount of United Miles you can earn spending in these categories.
 Miles will not expire as long as a United Mile earning card is opened.
 Below are the details of the Explorer Card's bonus categories.